viam-modules/event-manager/README.md

 Actions can also be configured that occur either:

-* After X seconds after an event is triggered
+* X seconds after an event is triggered
 * Based on an SMS response

 Configured actions are methods and payloads on other configured Viam resources.